ishikaa10/Recommendation_System/README.md

 ## Tech Stack
-1.Programming Language: Python
+Programming Language: Python
-2.Libraries:
+Libraries:
 * pandas and numpy for data manipulation
 * matplotlib for visualizations
 * scikit-learn for feature extraction (TF-IDF) and similarity calculations (Cosine Similarity)
-   * ast for handling JSON data in the dataset 3.Dataset: TMDB 5000 Movies Dataset
+* ast for handling JSON data in the dataset
+Dataset: TMDB 5000 Movies Dataset